 Following relevant groups and pages on social media platforms like Facebook and Twitter will also help you to identify key players in your field, highlight networking opportunities, and may provide information about seeking careers in your area after you complete your studies.
 The University of Melbourne is active on most social media platforms.

-You are encouraged to create an ORCID account so that you will be identified correctly as the author of your publications.
-ORCID is an internationally recognised registry of unique researcher identifiers, and helps you to establish and maintain your scholarly identity.
+ORCID (Open Researcher and Contributor ID) is an internationally recognised registry of unique researcher identifiers, and helps you to establish and maintain your scholarly identity.
+You are encouraged to create an ORCID account so that you will be identified correctly as the author of your publications produced during your candidature, including your thesis.
 Your ORCID profile may also assist in promoting yourself for an academic career.

 Visit this University Libguide for more information on ORCID and how to register.